 A partnership is something where a formal agreement between two or more people is made and agreed to be the co-owners, distribute responsibilities for running an organization and share the income or losses that the business generates.
 In government recruitment exams, many questions are asked related to the partnership.
-While solving the questions, you might get confused on the right formula and tricks to apply to get the answer.
-In this post, we are going to discuss the important formulas related to partnership along with examples.
+While solving the questions, you might get confused about the right formula and tricks to apply to get the answer.
+In this post, we are going to discuss the important formulas related to the partnership along with examples.
 The study notes will help you solve the questions related to this topic easily.

 What is a Partnership?

 Whenever two or more people join hands with the same objective to achieve benefits.
 Each member contributes either time, cash, or licenses to enable the association firm to harvest benefits.

 The partner who only invests money is called a Sleeping Partner and a partner who invests money and also manages the business is called the working partner.
 Some other important points associated with partnership are given below.

 Types of Partnerships:

 There are two types of partnership in the form of simple and compound partnerships.
 The details of both types of partnerships are given below.

 - Simple Partnership